-Chinese Numbers: The Complete Tutorial on Numbers in Mandarin
+Chinese Numbers: The Complete Guide to Numbers in Mandarin

 Chinese numbers are an incredibly important part of our daily lives.

 Admit it, whether you want to haggle at a wet market or give the taxi driver your address, you can’t do without knowing how to express numbers in Chinese.